 While you’re here, check out the Pitch Corner!
 The newest addition to the BRIC, the Pitch Corner is a space where you can practice and record your pitch in front of a video camera and receive a copy of the video to help you refine your message.

+Doors open at 8:45 AM.
 Coffee and a light breakfast will be served.
+Program will begin promptly at 9:15 AM.